Stillwater Boating Club Rules and Disciplinary Procedures

 4. Panel Procedure: The panel shall meet to consider each complaint made to it and may set its procedure for doing so as it sees fit.
 Meetings of the panel shall be held “in committee” to preserve the rights of both parties, the respondent and the panel.
 Nevertheless both have the right to call witnesses to the event to assist in establishing the facts of the breach.
 Neither the respondent nor the panel will have the right to an audience, nevertheless, the panel will at all times act fairly and without bias in any decision made.

-5. The Bar Manager: The Bar Manager will have the right to ban anyone via a formal banning notice (a bluey) for a minimum period of one month or until the disciplinary panel can be formed to hear the reasons for the banning if there is a clear breach of the Sale and Supply of Alcohol Act 2012.
+5. The Duty Bar Manager: The Duty Manager will have the right to ban anyone via a formal banning notice (a "bluey", or trespass notice) for a minimum period of one month or until the disciplinary panel can be formed to hear the reasons for the banning if there is a clear breach of the Sale and Supply of Alcohol Act 2012.
 The panel may decide to further increase the period of banning after establishing the facts surrounding the offence.
-The panel has the right to call the Bar Manager as a witness on behalf of the club.
+The panel has the right to call the Duty Manager as a witness on behalf of the club.
 The respondent has also the right to call a witness.

 6. Panel Decisions: At the time of meeting the panel may - a.
 Decline to uphold the complaint and impose no penalty b.
 Suspend the membership of the respondent for such period as the panel sees fit c.
 Expel the respondent from membership of the club d.
 With the consent of the respondent, impose an alternative penalty e.
 In the case where the respondent has signed in another member and that person has caused the breach then 6(a) to (d )will apply to the financial member who has signed them in.